drhaney/pt100rtd/README.md

 #PT100RTD

-Arduino Library for Pt100 RTD ohms-to-Celsius conversion
+An Arduino Library for accurate Pt100 RTD ohms-to-Celsius conversion

 #WHAT